 - Always attach the counterweights before mounting the telescope to the saddle plate to prevent sudden movement of an unbalanced tube assembly, which may cause damage or injury. - Remember counterweights are heavy and will hurt if they fall on your foot. - 1.
 Thread the Counterweight Shaft onto the Dec. axis.
 Be careful not to cross-thread!
 Do not tighten too much, since you will need to remove it.
 Also be sure that the Delrin washer is in place on the threads to facilitate the shaft's removal later. - 2.
-Remove the machined Safety Stop from the end of the Counterweight Shaft.
-Add sufficient counterweights (5, 10, 18 or 24 lb counterweights are available) to the shaft to balance the telescope you intend to use.
+Remove the machined Safety Stop from the end of the Counterweight Shaft, if it is attached.
+Add sufficient counterweights (5, 10, 18, 24 or 30 lb. counterweights are available) to the shaft to balance the telescope you intend to use.
 Loosen the counterweight knob and hold the counterweight with the knob pointing downward so that the brass pin will move from the center opening allowing the counterweight to slide into position.
 Always use two hands to attach or move them on the shaft.
 It is advisable to have the counterweight knob pointing down toward the pier.
 This will minimize the chance of accidentally loosening the counterweight during the observing session. - 3.
 Re-attach the Safety Stop to the end of the Counterweight Shaft.
 This will help to prevent injury if someone accidentally loosens the counterweight knob.

 NOTE: A firm tightening of the counterweight knob will not damage the surface of the Counterweight Shaft.
 The pin that tightens against the stainless Counterweight Shaft is constructed of brass.
-Likewise, the bronze sleeve that has been press fit into the center of the counterweight will prevent marring of the shaft as you move the counterweights up and down.